 Below are some of the questions that we are often asked by interested applicants who want to join RGPP.
-If you still cannot find the answer to your question here, please write to us at RGPP_Enrollment@ceu.edu.
+If you still cannot find the answers to your questions here, please write to us at RGPP_Enrollment@ceu.edu

 Q. Can ethnic groups other than Roma apply to RGPP?

 The Roma Graduate Preparation Program targets specifically the Roma ethnic group of people.
 Other ethnic groups are not eligible to apply.
 For the purposes of determining eligibility, Roma refers to diverse groups of people with similar cultural characteristics.
-The term has become internationally recognized as such, and should not be confused with the Italian or Spanish spelling of Rome (Roma).
+The term has become internationally recognized as such, and should not be confused with the Italian or Spanish spelling of Rome (Roma) city.

 Q. Do you only accept applications from citizens of the countries listed in the Call for Applications, or can citizens of other countries also apply?

 Candidates should preferably come from one of the following countries: Albania, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Greece, Hungary, Italy, Kosovo, Lithuania, North Macedonia, Moldova, Montenegro, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, Turkey, and Ukraine.
 Other European countries than the ones listed will be considered.

 Q. Is there an age limit for applying?